Calculating Your Child Support

 What if I think the Child Support Guidelines don't work for my case?

 The Criteria For Deviating From Support Guidelines lists factors that the Court can consider to order a different amount.
 If you want the Court to order a different amount of child support than the amount on your worksheet, tell the Judge or Magistrate how much you think the support amount should be.
 You must be ready to explain why your situation fits one of the reasons listed in the linked Criteria.

 Where both parents provide "substantially equal care," the child support calculation will be different.
 The calculation is more complicated.
-If you can't afford a lawyer, you will probably need help from the Magistrate, a Courthouse Assistance Project or the VLP HelpLine to calculate the basic weekly child support amount.
+If you can't afford a lawyer, you will probably need help from the Magistrate, the Courthouse Assistance Project or the VLP HelpLine to calculate the basic weekly child support amount.
 If either party needs to rely on TANF for basic income, you should avoid a "substantially equal care" arrangement.
 If this is ordered, you will most likely lose your TANF benefits.

 If you have more questions...

 Call the Maine Volunteer Lawyers Project (VLP) at 1-800-442-4293 to make an appointment for a Helpline volunteer to call you on a Wednesday evening.
 Also, Courthouse Assistance Projects are now operating in several courts; trained volunteers go to some courts on a weekly or monthly basis to answer questions or help you fill out the forms.